Wear Pads - never had them - never will!

 Even though the wear pads are generally getting longer they are also getting thinner.
 By weight these longer wear pads are the same or significantly lighter.
 Some of the new wear pads are 1/3 the weight of the old standard pads.
 See: Carbide chart

 Some are adding more wear pads claiming this will prolong the life of the bar.
 If this is the case explain the wear pattern on the Ski Doo carbide with 9 pads no more than 1 inch apart.
-Another way to put this is, if the original wear pads were working, as they have claimed, why do they need more?
+Another way to put this is, if the original two wear pads were working, as they have claimed, why would they need more?
 Two other examples that prove that a wear rod is only as durable as it's weakest link are the Kalamazoo Karbide and the 1981 John Deere 22 5/8" carbide photos.
 See: Typical carbide wear patterns

 There is a trend to use carbide that is mounted very shallow in the host bar.
 This facilitates the undercutting of the carbide allowing it to fall out faster.
 Carbide that is set deeper into the host bar will stay in longer because more host bar material has to be worn away before the carbide is affected.